Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1882#issuecomment-2614335490) on 2025-01-26.
-  > *AI Summary: @Vidit-Ostwal has suggested that the provided code should be explained with an example.
-They believe that an example would help demonstrate the practical application and improve the understanding of the code.*
+  > *AI Summary: @Vidit-Ostwal has suggested that @dosu provides an example to explain a feature.
+Use of examples can provide a better understanding of the feature's functionality.*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1882#issuecomment-2614334336) on 2025-01-26.
-  > *AI Summary: @Vidit-Ostwal has suggested clarifying the concept of "this" with an illustrative example.
-They believe it will enhance understanding for users who may be unfamiliar with the term.*
+  > *AI Summary: @Vidit-Ostwal has suggested exploring the possibility of using a different approach.
+They have requested @dosu's input on the matter, seeking an explanation with a practical example to better understand the potential implications.*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/issues/1797#issuecomment-2614050877) on 2025-01-25.
-  > *AI Summary: @Vidit-Ostwal has expressed interest in contributing to the development of a specific feature.
-They have inquired about any ongoing work related to that feature and have indicated their eagerness to learn and make contributions.*
+  > *AI Summary: @Vidit-Ostwal inquires about the progress of the specified feature and expresses a desire to contribute to its development.
+They seek information on any updates or advancements made on the idea and are eager to participate in the project.*
 - Commented in [crewAIInc/crewAI](https://github.com/crewAIInc/crewAI/issues/1970#issuecomment-2613994381) on 2025-01-25.
-  > *AI Summary: @Vidit-Ostwal has suggested that by setting `verbose = True`, users can check the log to resolve the issue.
-However, the results will only be visible in the logs.*
+  > *AI Summary: @Vidit-Ostwal has suggested that adding `verbose = True` can help resolve the issue.
+However, the output will only be visible in the logs.*
 - Commented in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/pull/1881#issuecomment-2613963202) on 2025-01-25.
-  > *AI Summary: @Vidit-Ostwal has suggested merging a pull request into the repository.
-This merge would resolve an issue highlighted in a previous pull request they had requested to be merged.
-They have expressed their appreciation for @sahusiddharth's contributions to the project.*
+  > *AI Summary: @Vidit-Ostwal has suggested merging the current pull request, which would indirectly resolve another pull request they had previously requested.
+They expressed their gratitude to @sahusiddharth for their contributions to this pull request.*

 ## 🐛 Issues Raised
 - Raised an issue in [browser-use/browser-use](https://github.com/browser-use/browser-use/issues/407): Use of use_vision while defining agent (2025-01-26).
-  > *AI Summary: @Vidit-Ostwal has suggested exploring the behavior of `use_vision` when defining an agent.
-They inquire about whether the setting prompts the use of a multimodal LLM for image processing or if it solely relies on element scraping and decision-making.
-They've noticed that while using `use_vision = True` saves a GIF, the*
+  > *AI Summary: @Vidit-Ostwal has suggested that the use of `use_vision set = True` in agent definition needs clarification.
+It remains unclear whether the screenshot goes to the multimodal LLM for parsing or if the system still scrapes elements and makes decisions based on that.
+The only noticeable difference when using `use_vision =*

 ## 🚀 Pull Requests
 - Opened a PR in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/pull/1880): Changed the parse_run_traces to include last 4 letters of run_id (2025-01-25).
   > *AI Summary: @Vidit-Ostwal has suggested a modification to the parse_run_traces function.
-The function now incorporates the last four characters of the run_id into the trace, resulting in a unique key for each call.
-This modification ensures that every call has its own distinctive identifier.*
+The change involves incorporating the last four characters of the run_id into the trace's unique key.
+This modification ensures that each call has a distinct key.*
 - Opened a PR in [explodinggradients/ragas](https://github.com/explodinggradients/ragas/pull/1879): Change the validate_samples functionality (2025-01-24).
-  > *AI Summary: @Vidit-Ostwal has suggested improving the validate_samples functionality.
-The new functionality will provide additional information about the specific indexed sample that is causing issues.
-This enhancement will provide more context to developers, enabling them to quickly identify and resolve any sample-related problems.*
+  > *AI Summary: @Vidit-Ostwal has suggested modifying the `validate_samples` functionality to pinpoint the specific indexed sample causing validation issues.
+This enhancement aims to provide more detailed information during validation, helping developers identify and address sample-related problems more precisely.*

 ## ⭐ Starred Repositories
 - Starred [browser-use/browser-use](https://github.com/browser-use/browser-use) on 2025-01-26.